markushaug/homify/README.md

 ## RULES
 Homify supports rules to automate your home.
-You can create an rule via Homifys web interface.
+You can create a rule via Homifys web interface.

 ### Features
 - Define multiple rules for one thing.<br>